veelo/gettext/readme.md

 There are various tools to do this, from dedicated stand-alone editors, editor plugins or modes, web applications to command line utilities.

 Currently my presonal favourite is [Poedit](https://poedit.net/).
 You open the template, select the target language and start translating with real-time suggestions from various online translation engines.
 It supports marking translations that need work and adding notes to translations.

-It saves the new `.po` file as well as the `.mo` file ready for distribution.
+If you have configured Dub as suggested above, the `.mo` files are generated as part of the build process and copied into the `mo` folder in the target path.
+It is best to configure your revision control system to ignore these files.

 # Credits